Cookies

 Our representative on Shropshire Council is Brendan Mallon, who represents Tern Division.
 He often attends Parish Council meetings and is always happy to take questions or suggestions on local matters.
 Councillor Mallon also presents a report to the Parish Council and the contents of the latest one can be found below (please note views expressed in Councillor Mallon's report are not necessarily those of the Parish Council):

-County Councillor’s Report to Upton Magna Parish Council – 12th March 2026
+County Councillor’s Annual Report to Upton Magna Parish Council – 14th May 2026

 Brendan Mallon